Last updated on January 19, 2023

 We had just moved with their marriage the previous week, and I was living in an unfamiliar part of town.
 I remember them telling me what would be safe to eat, that anything in a can would be okay, but practically nothing else.
 And I was acutely aware of death—of my own, theirs, or classmates.
 I had a scary feeling that my world, as tenuous as it was, might soon come to an end.

-Whether you love Trump or hate him, I would encourage you as an American to support him.
-We need everyone to come together and to do their part to help us get through this.
+Whether you love Trump or hate him, I would encourage you, as an American, to support him.
+We need everyone to come together and do their part to help us get through this.
 The one thing I keep hearing over and over is that people need to stay home.
 By staying home, we can slow down the exponential increase in cases, hopefully long enough to spread out the need for ventilators over a longer period to save lives.

 My mother had had shingles, and she had told me more than once how painful it was.
 No wonder I was in so much pain.
 The doctor looked at my eye again and shook his head.
 “It’s a wonder you didn’t lose your eyesight.
-If the spread had gone down instead of up, you would have.”
+You would have if the spread had gone down instead of up.”

-I went home that night thankful that somebody discovered a cure for shingles and that in a few days I’d feel much better.
+I went home that night thankful that somebody discovered a cure for shingles and that I’d feel much better in a few days.
 I don’t remember many shows I’ve captioned over ten years ago, but I remember the show I did that night.
 It was on QVC, and the woman was from Asia and spoke with the heaviest accent you could have and still call it English.
 I couldn’t open that eye, and so I captioned that hour-long show squinting in pain in a language that sounded nothing like English.
 I hope they sold some jewelry that night.
 If they did, I’m sure it wasn’t because of my perfect captions.
 Lord only knows what I wrote!

 “What?
 No, she can’t have chickenpox.
 She had chickenpox when she was a baby.”
 Or did she?